 recent resources

 Tim Nurvala joined CCS in 2008 bringing with him 20 years of experience working with nonprofit organizations, governmental agencies, and international technology.
 He has worked in the education, healthcare, faith, environmental, and human services sectors.
-For Tim, there is a nothing more rewarding than seeing clients successfully achieve their goals and make a long-lasting impact.
+For Tim, there is nothing more rewarding than seeing clients successfully achieve their goals and make a long-lasting impact.

 Before joining CCS, Tim started and ran a philanthropic foundation, managed fundraising and media campaigns, coordinated special events, and cultivated donors.
 Prior to CCS, Tim was President of the NVTC Foundation – a nonprofit organization created to help provide disadvantaged children with access to computers and technology after school.